Anonymous-paper-repo/UI-prototype/README.md

 # UI-prototype

-UI-prototype is a practical tool for computing  uniform interpolants (UI) in SHQ-ontologies.
-The inputs of UI-prototype are a SHQ-ontologies and a set Σ of concept names and role names.
-The output is a new ontology and its signatures are retricted in the specified set Σ. It is the first tool that can simultaneously forget concept names and role names in SHQ which is a very expressive description language.
+UI-prototype is a practical tool for computing  uniform interpolants (UI) of SHQ-ontologies.
+The inputs of UI-prototype are an SHQ-ontology and a set Σ of concept and role names.
+The output is a new ontology and its signatures are retricted in the specified set Σ. It is the first tool that can forget concept names and role names in SHQ which is a very expressive description language.

 ## Environment Requirement